apache/trafficserver/doc/appendices/command-line/traffic_crashlog.en.rst

 Caveats
 =======

-:program:`traffic_crashlog` makes use of various Traffic Server management APIs.
-If :ref:`traffic_manager` is not available, the crash log will be incomplete.

 :program:`traffic_crashlog` may generate a crash log containing information you would rather not share outside your organization.
 Please examine the crash log carefully before posting it in a public forum.